 Communities Secretary Robert Jenrick trumpeted last Friday that he was “helping to protect the most vulnerable renters” by extending the eviction ban.
 To recap, the first, and reasonably comprehensive ban was initiated in March 2020, then extended periodically.
 This makes it sounds as though provisions were simply rolled forward, but the reality is far different.… Continue reading Eviction Ban Extension: A Safety Net of Gaping Holes

-by SHAC The number of people infected by Coronavirus is now matching the first peak in May 2020, with around 6,000 new cases per day.
+The number of people infected by Coronavirus is now matching the first peak in May 2020, with around 6,000 new cases per day.
 Several local lockdowns are in place and government is daily adding to restrictions in movement.
-Yet absent is any reinstatement of the eviction moratorium, nor sign of housing associations utilising… Continue reading G15: Time for Boards to Step Up!
+Yet absent is any reinstatement of the eviction moratorium, nor sign of housing associations utilising their considerable… Continue reading G15: Time for Boards to Step Up!

 by SHAC SHAC will be participating in the anti-evictions Twitter storm on Friday 18th September, an initiative by the South East Region Unite Community.
 If you know anyone with a twitter account please share this information too for a big twitter storm at 3pm on the day, let’s get trending: Three demands at 3pm No… Continue reading Let’s Get Tweeting!